rapp-project/rapp-api/python/README.md

 TLSv1.2 requires either python-2.7.9+ or pyopenssl.
 If pyopenssl is installed on the system it is used to apply proper tlsv1.2 adapter.
+Otherwise it falls back to use TLSv1.1 adapter.

 ## Installation